inspec/inspec/lib/plugins/inspec-compliance/README.md

  - execute profiles directly from Chef Automate/Chef Compliance locally
  - upload a local profile to Chef Automate/Chef Compliance

+The subcommand `compliance` has an alternate `automate`.
+And it works similarly using `inspec automate`.
 To use the CLI, this InSpec add-on adds the following commands:

  * `$ inspec compliance login` - authentication of the API token against Chef Automate/Chef Compliance